Spiced Cheese Pâté From the Canary Islands (Almogrote)

 What to Serve with Almogrote

 Almogrote has a pungent cheese flavor and is quite strong.
 It is best served with some warm fresh bread or crackers.
-Food pairings include green grapes, quince paste, walnuts (raw or toasted), and of course, a good red wine such as a Rioja.
+Food pairings include green grapes, quince paste, walnuts (raw or toasted), and of course, a good Spanish wine.
 We’ve got plenty of information on cheese and food pairing in our types of Spanish cheese article.

-When making almogrote, it’s best to serve it alongside some other tapas dishes.
+When serving almogrote, it’s great to serve it alongside some other tapas dishes or party food.
 Here are a few suggestions:

 - Anchovy and Pepper Spread (Canapé de Anchoa y Pimiento): Another classic and flavorsome tapas that’s quick and easy to make.